Students will find that there are many cultural, social, and educational events to attend and many activities in which they may participate.

 St. Paul campus - http://www.stthomas.edu/dining/locations/

-The new Anderson Student Center opened in January 2012.
-We are excited to present several new and upscale dining facilities that will meet the needs of our customers for years to come.
+The Anderson Student Center offers several new and upscale dining facilities that will meet the needs of our guests.

-T’s Restaurant,on the 1st floor, is a dining experience that includes morning Seattle’s Best coffee, our home-baked pastries and breakfast make to order.
+T’s Restaurant, on the 1st floor, is a dining experience that includes morning Alakaf coffee, our home-baked pastries and breakfast make to order.
 Build your own sandwich with our natural meats and cheeses, now with a toasted option.
 We also offer broiled fresh hamburgers, grilled chicken, and a variety of melt sandwiches, fries plus a rotating menu of specialty hot sandwiches from the grill.
 Try the newest addition to our menu offerings, the Action Station, preparing and serving ethnic dishes to order by our chef.
 Grab and Go items, soup, beverages and snacks round out the offerings in this venue.

-Summit Marketplace,also on the 1st floor, has the Emporium menu concept of “Pizza, Hot Hoagies, and Calzones now cooked in the open hearth pizza oven.”
-Watch the chefs prepare your order while you wait.
-Fresh broiled hamburgers, chicken, fries and a variety of appetizers ready for those hungry times even late at night.
-Wraps, flatbread sandwiches and beverages are available.
-Expanded convenience store with a focus on healthy food choices such as fresh fruit, salads made daily, and gourmet sandwiches.
-Fresh brewed coffee and fountain drinks are available as well as a large assortment of bottled Pepsi products.
+Summit Marketplace, also on the 1st floor, is a convenience store concept with a focus on healthy food choices such as fresh fruit, salads made daily, and gourmet sandwiches.
+Fresh brewed Alakaf coffee, espresso, gourmet coffee specials, and fountain drinks are available as well as a large assortment of bottled Pepsi products.
 Need a pencil, batteries, chapstick, cough syrup?
 This is the place to find them, as well as an assortment of chips, cookies and candy.

-The Loft, on the 3rd floor, is the place to get Starbucks Coffee, specialty drinks, and smoothies while enjoying a great view overlooking the atrium.
+The Loft, on the 3rd floor, is the place to get Peace Coffee, specialty drinks, and smoothies, and Izzie's ice cream while enjoying a great view overlooking the atrium.
 Gourmet sandwiches, salads, and snacks are also offered.
 Great place to start the day, mid-morning snack or the afternoon pick-me-up.

-The Pit Stop,is located on the lower level Koch Commons between Brady and Dowling Residences.
-It provides Freshëns® smoothies, frozen yogurt, Pretzel Logic large fresh baked pretzels with various toppings, deli sandwiches, pizza, quesadillas, and snack items.
+Pit Stop is located on the lower level Koch Commons between Brady and Dowling Residences.
+It provides smoothies, frozen yogurt, large fresh baked pretzels with various toppings, deli sandwiches, pizza, quesadillas, and snack items.

 Beakers is located on the second floor in the Owens Science building.
 It features Starbucks Fair Trade specialty coffee and espresso, Deli Express and Gourmet Sandwiches, and various snack and beverage items.